revivalstack/ai-chat-exporter/README.md

   - **Easy Viewing & Navigation**: Quickly jump to any part of the conversation.
   - **Selective Export**: Visually select specific messages or sections to include in your Markdown or JSON export, giving you granular control over the output.
+  - **Integrated Search**: Search for specific text or regular expressions (Regex) within user queries and AI responses.
+This significantly enhances navigation and selective export for long conversations.
+For a detailed guide on using regex, refer to the [Regex Search Guide](regex.md).

     ![chat outline](images/chatgpt-gemini-ai-exporter-chat-outline.png)